scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 ## Restore snapshot using Snap restore

-* when moving or migrating to new device, be sure to install Nextcloud snap first
+> * When moving to new device, be sure to install Nextcloud snap first
-* snap restore replaces previous installation including configuration, certs, database and data
+> * Snap restore replaces previous installation incl. certs, DB and data
-* see documentation in `man snap` and [snapcraft](https://snapcraft.io/docs/snapshots#heading--restoring)
+> * See documentation in `snap restore --help` and [snapcraft](https://snapcraft.io/docs/snapshots#heading--restoring)

 ### Procedure